 - Fire evacuation procedures during an emergency for people with impaired mobility.

 Academic Schools should anticipate the difficulties that disabled students might encounter and consider these when liaising with placement providers.
 The Disability and Learning Support Service can offer guidance with this.
 Good practice would be to audit existing and new placement providers for accessibility and flexibility.
 This can save time and effort when identifying placements for disabled students with individual support needs.

 Monitoring of placements as good practice

 Students' experiences on placements should be monitored to ensure the appropriate support is in place and still relevant.
-Students should have a named University contact (usually the course tutor) and should be encouraged to report any concerns that they have regarding their support and progression to their contact as well as to the Student Disability Service.
+Students should have a named University contact (usually the course tutor) and should be encouraged to report any concerns that they have regarding their support and progression to their contact as well as to the Disability and Learning Support Service.
 This can be an example of good practice in anticipating support needs.